AGFarms/derbyfish-flow/README.md

 #### Bait (Stablecoin)

 * **Pegging & Reserves**: Strictly 1:1 backed by FUSD.
 Reserves held in a multi‑sig vault with time‑locks and proof‑of‑reserves snapshots available in‑app.
-* **Mint/Burn**: Users mint Bait by depositing FUSD via in‑app custodial flows; burn by redeeming USDF on‑chain or through a KYC‑gate in the app.
+* **Mint/Burn**: Users mint Bait by depositing FUSD via in‑app custodial flows; burn by redeeming FUSD on‑chain or through a KYC‑gate in the app.
 * **Gas Sponsorship**: DerbyFish pays all Flow gas; users never see transaction fees.

 ---